emoncms/emoncms/readme.md

 - **Input: Key:** A sub-identifier for items within each Node.
 - **Input process list (or input processing):** A list of processes* performed sequentially on each input value as it is received on that input.
 - **Process:** A function that can be attached to the process list of an input to change the value or to save the value to a feed*.
 - **Feed:** A place where data is recorded, a time-series of datapoints.
-The standard time-series databases used by emoncms are PHPFina and PHPTimeSeries and were written as part of the emoncms project.
+The standard time-series databases used by Emoncms are PHPFina and PHPTimeSeries and were written as part of the Emoncms project.

-* For a description of what each input process does in emoncms, see the helper note within the emoncms input processing configuration interface.
+* For a description of what each input process does in Emoncms, see the helper note within the Emoncms input processing configuration interface.

 **3. Emoncms.org API Reference**

 The following API references apply to emoncms.org.
-They differ slightly to the API available on EmonPI/EmonBase installs, the API refrence for which can be found from the inputs and feed pages when logged in locally.
+They differ slightly to the API available on emonPI/emonBase installs, the API refrence for which can be found from the inputs and feed pages when logged in locally.

 - [Input API reference](https://emoncms.org/site/api#input)
 - [Feed API reference](https://emoncms.org/site/api#feed)